-Byron Bay The pinup poster child of the region, rapid growth in tourism infrastructure over the past few years has made it possible for Byron Bay accommodation and tour operators to provide "surf to rainforest" experiences to suit all budgets.
+Byron Bay The pinup poster child of the region, rapid growth in tourism infrastructure has made it possible for Byron Bay accommodation and tour operators to provide "surf to rainforest" experiences to suit all budgets.

 There are numerous types of lodgings to choose from including luxury resorts, luxury homes, family resorts, B&Bs, motels, hotels, backpacker hostels, guesthouses, holiday homes, and over a dozen caravan and camping parks. >> More info.

 Casino Strategically located at the junction of the Bruxner Highway and Summerland Way and sitting astride the upper reaches of the Richmond River, Casino is the rail and freight hub for the far north coast of New South Wales, and best known as a beef production and agricultural centre, with two major agricultural shows mid year.

 It's also a primary stopover on the Summerland Way, the alternative inland route between Brisbane and Coffs Harbour.
 This is the country beyond the coast, and some say, "the Real Australia".
 Accommodation is limited mainly to hotels, motels and caravan parks, with a growing base of farmstays offering a wilderness retreat experience, in the rural settlements and larger land holdings. >> More info.

 Kingscliff Just south of Tweed Heads, Kingscliff (not to be confused with Kingscliffe in Queensland), with a population of just over 6000, is a beach community offering a wide variety of holiday accomodation and water based activities.